Criticism of the response to the Grenfell Tower fire: Underinvestment

 After the fire, volunteer people and groups worked to help those made homeless and without possessions.
 The volunteers criticised council officials for doing little to coordinate these efforts.
 There were calls to jail those responsible for the fire.
 Deborah Orr wrote, "We know that fire-safe cladding was available.
 The idea of being energy efficient and safe was not impossible, or even undesirable in theory.
 But fire-resistant cladding would have raised the cost for the whole building by an estimated £5,000.
 That sum may be what people died for."

 On 17 June 2017, MPs asked the council to describe why it had amassed £274 million of reserves, after years of underspending, and had not used any of its budget surplus to increase fire safety, given that residents had issued repeated warnings about the Grenfell Tower fire risk.
 The council actually used the surplus to pay top-rate council taxpayers a £100 rebate shortly before local elections, which returned a Conservative council.
 After the fire, some former residents of Grenfell Tower still had rent payment taken out of their bank account for the burnt out property by the council.

 Residents approved initial plans for fire resistant zinc cladding, but this was later changed to cheaper aluminium cladding with combustible polyethylene core, which residents did not approve, saving nearly £300,000.

 Neglect

 The council received further criticism for their lack of support on 18 June 2017.
 Some families were reported to be sleeping on the floor in local centres four days after the event.
 A leading volunteer in the relief effort said: "Kensington and Chelsea are giving £10 to the survivors when they go to the hotels – a tenner – there is money pouring in from all these amazing volunteers.
 We can't get access to this money."

 London mayor Sadiq Khan said "years of neglect" by the council and successive governments were responsible for what had been a "preventable accident".
 There are calls for the council leader and some others to resign.

 Dawn Foster, contributing editor on housing for The Guardian, said that this was an "atrocity" that "was explicitly political" and "a symbol of the United Kingdom's deep inequality".

+The report on the 2017 Grenfell Tower fire, which resulted in 72 deaths, concluded that long-standing failures by the government, regulators, and industry created a "death trap" and called for stronger safety regulations to prevent future tragedies.